 As a member of the School of Management you will join an intellectually stimulating, friendly and supportive research environment and, through working closely with our expert and experienced academic staff, you will be in a position to realise your full potential.

-- Demanding course with teaching normally five days a week for up to 15 hours in all teaching terms.
+- Demanding course with teaching normally five days a week for 15 hours in all teaching terms.

 - Conversion course and therefore particularly relevant if you did not study management as part of your undergraduate degree or have less than two years full-time work experience.
 It is also applicable to graduates who are involved in family-owned and own businesses.